dcasati/pipelines-cookbook/chapter1.md

     In my case, you can see that the registry `casatix` was choosen and that the `Docker File` was set to `/**Dockerfile`.
 Click on `Save and queue` then on `Save`.
 Select **Build image** under the `Action` section.

     > Note: `/**Dockerfile` should correspond to the Dockerfile on your Github repo.
 If you have forked our code example, than you are good to go.
-If you are adapting this tutorial to your use caase, make sure that you map this option correctly otherwise you will not be able to build an image.
+If you are adapting this tutorial to your use case, make sure that you map this option correctly otherwise you will not be able to build an image.

     ![choose the dockerfile](images/vsts-9.png)